menu

 Also of interest is that Miami has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Miami telecommute to their jobs.
+Overall, about 14.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Miami is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Miami is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.60% of adults in Miami have a bachelor's degree or even advanced degree.
+The citizens of Miami are very well educated compared to the average community in the nation: 35.60% of adults in Miami have a bachelor's degree or even advanced degree.

 The per capita income in Miami in 2022 was $42,528, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $170,112 for a family of four.
 However, Miami contains both very wealthy and poor people as well.